cruizm/AlternateBitProtocolSimulator/README.txt

 0 - alternatebitprotocol.doc contains the explanation of this simulator

 1 - Update include paths in all the makefiles in this folder and subfolders.
 You need to update the following lines:
-	INCLUDECADMIUM=-I ../../cadmium/include
+	INCLUDECADMIUM=-I lib/cadmium/include
     Update the relative path to cadmium/include from the folder where the makefile is.
 You need to take into account where you copied the folder during the installation process
-	Example: INCLUDECADMIUM=-I ../../cadmium/include
+	Example: INCLUDECADMIUM=-I lib/cadmium/include

 2 - Run the unit tests
 	2.1.
 Run subnet test
 		1 - Open the terminal.
-Press in your keyboard Ctrl+Alt+t 2 - Set the command prompt in the test/subnet folder.
+Press in your keyboard Ctrl+Alt+t 2 - Set the command prompt in the base folder where makefile is.
 To do so, type in the terminal the path to this folder.
-			Example: cd Documents/AlternateBitProtocol/test/subnet
+			Example: cd Documents/AlternateBitProtocol/
-		3 - To compile the test, type in the terminal: make clean; make all
+		3 - To compile the test, type in the terminal: make clean_tests; make tests
-		4 - To run the test, type in the terminal "./NAME_OF_THE_COMPILED_FILE".
+		4 - To run the test, goto the test/src/subnet directory and type in the terminal "./NAME_OF_THE_COMPILED_FILE".
 For this specific test you need to type:
 			./SUBNET
-		5 - To check the output of the test, open  "subnet_test_output.txt" 2.2.
+		5 - To check the output of the test, open  "subnet_test_output.txt" in test/data folder.
+	2.2.
 To run receiver and sender tests, the steps are analogous to 2.1

 3 - Run the simulator
 	1 - Open the terminal.
 Press in your keyboard Ctrl+Alt+t 2 - Set the command prompt in the top_model folder.
 To do so, type in the terminal the path to this folder.
-		Example: cd ../../top_model
+		Example: cd Documents/AlternateBitProtocol/
-	3 - To compile the project, type in the terminal: make clean; make all
+	3 - To compile the project, type in the terminal: make clean_simulator; make simulator
-	4 - To run the simulation, type in the terminal "./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
+	4 - To run the simulation, goto bin/src/ folder and type in the terminal "./NAME_OF_THE_COMPILED_FILE path_and_NAME_OF_THE_INPUT_FILE".
 For this test you need to type:
-		./ABP input_abp_1.txt
+		./ABP ../../test/data/input_abp_1.txt
-	5 - To check the output of the simulation, open  "abp_output.txt" 6 - To execute the simulator with different inputs 6.1.
+	5 - To check the output of the simulation, open  "abp_output.txt" in /test/data folder.
+	6 - To execute the simulator with different inputs 6.1.
 Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt 6.2.
 Run the simulator using the instructions in step 4 6.3.
 If you want to keep the output, rename abp_output.txt.
-To do so, type in the terminal: "mv abp_output.txt NEW_NAME"
+To do so, goto test/data/ folder and type in the terminal: "mv abp_output.txt NEW_NAME"
 			Example: mv abp_output.txt abp_output_0.txt